 As service lead Simon is responsible for making sure our team provides a high quality effective service.
 The Barnsley Assistive Technology team provides specialised communication aids (AAC) and environmental control (EC) throughout the Yorkshire and Humber region.
 The team is commissioned to provide these services by NHS England.

 Simon has been intensively involved in the assistive technology community since the beginning of his career having graduated from Imperial College in London with an MEng in Electronic Engineering.
 Simon is an honorary research fellow with the University of Sheffield, Centre for Assistive Technology and Connected Healthcare and an honorary fellow of the Royal College of Speech and Language Therapists (2016).
+Simon has a PhD from the University of Sheffield (School of Health and Related Research).

 I feel I have made a significant impact on the electronic assistive technology field both from a service development, clinical and research perspective.
 My current role is as service lead of the Barnsley Assistive Technology team.
 I have developed the team to become a recognised leader in the field with an international reputation for quality.